cite-lab/cite-lab.github.io/README.md

 # `CITElab`

 `CITElab` is a laboratory for working with citable scholarly resources.
+Humanists study unique cultural phenomena.
+At `CITElab`, we apply computational methods to canonically citable digital representations of these phenomena.